 - 1. Describe the challenges of representing digital assets on a blockchain (Section 2). - 2.
 Explain how our design for Move addresses these challenges (Section 3). - 3.
 Give an example-oriented overview of Move's key features and programming model (Section 4). - 4.
-Dig into the technical details of the language and virtual machine design (Section 5, Section 6, and Appendix A). - 5.
-Conclude by summarizing the progress we have made on Move, describing our plans for language evolution, and outlining our roadmap for supporting third-party Move code on the Libra Blockchain (Section 7).
+Dig into the technical details of the language and virtual machine design (Section 5, Section 6, and Appendix A).

-Revised September 25, 2019
+Revised September 25th, 2019

-^{} The authors work at Calibra, a subsidiary of Facebook, Inc., and contribute this paper to the Libra Association under a Creative Commons Attribution 4.0 International License.
+\ The authors work at Calibra, a subsidiary of Facebook, Inc., and contribute this paper to the Libra Association under a Creative Commons Attribution 4.0 International License.